History repeating: Echoes of the early days of EVs.

-The economics: Solar power reduces economic activity.
+The economic challenge: Solar power reduces economic activity.

-Its clear, if we all moved to solar power, the total value of companies on the stock exchange would fall, as the revenue for electricity providers would fall, and as a result, so would their shares.
+Its clear, if we all moved to solar power, the total value of all companies on the stock exchange would fall, as the revenue for electricity providers would fall, and as a result, so would their shares.
 This could mean some governments may have mixed emotions, and interests, with regard to solar power.

 Solar Cars: Technology.